Building on History

 THE MISSION CONTINUES...

-During the renaissance taking place in downtown Richmond, Historic Richmond continues to help shape the future of our city by caring for our distinctive historic character and championing our past and future architectural legacy.
+During the renaissance taking place in downtown Richmond, Historic Richmond continues to shape the future of Richmond by preserving our diverse historic buildings, neighborhoods, and places, sparking revitalization, and championing our distinctive architectural legacy.